 - Nausea and vomiting

 - Muscle aches and pains

-It’s important to keep in mind that each person has a different chemical makeup, thus varying the kinds of results and reactions each person will have to Vicodin.
-It’s also important to not compare one person’s situation to another.
-Recovery is not a race or a competition.
-Receiving help is something to be proud of, rather than something to be rushed.
+It’s important to remember that each person has a different chemical makeup, thus varying the results and reactions each person will have to Vicodin.
+It’s also important not to compare one person’s situation to another.
+Recovery is not a race or competition.
+Receiving help is something to be proud of rather than something to rush.

 At The Recovery Village, patients can work one-on-one with a treatment team to determine the best route of action to assist them the most efficiently.
-During a thorough and detailed detoxification process, doctors and therapists evaluate the severity of the addiction and establish a plan to rid the body of the drug in the safest possible way.
+During a thorough and detailed medical detoxification process, doctors and therapists evaluate the severity of the addiction and establish a plan to rid the body of the drug safely.
 Withdrawal symptoms for each person will vary, but doctors can prescribe medication to ease the severity of those symptoms.

-Once a successful detox is complete, patients may be recommended for one of the unique treatment programs at The Recovery Village.
-Such treatment plans can include inpatient, outpatient, intensive inpatient, or partial hospitalization programs.
-Treatment plans can include one-on-one therapy, group therapy and recreational therapy.
+Once a successful medical detox is complete, patients may be recommended for one of the unique treatment programs at The Recovery Village.
+Such treatment plans can include inpatient, outpatient, intensive inpatient or partial hospitalization programs.
+Treatment plans can consist of one-on-one, group and recreational therapy.